vring1/bachelor_project/README.md

 ]
 }

 Now, please convert the text sent to you in the next message into activities with relations to eachother and give me them in the same format as from react.
-Also, please ONLY send the json and not eny other text!
+Also, please ONLY send the json and not any other text!

-"The title should be Sej Graf and the role is Valdemar.
-When I wake up i need to brush my teeth and then drink some water.
-Then I either have to pee or go for a run, which then makes me need to take a shower."